42coders/document-templates/README.md

 ## Demo application
-Demo application can be found here: https://bitbucket.org/maxhutschenreiter/bwf-demo/.
-The demo app uses a symlinked version of the document templates package, see in the `composer.json`:
+Demo application can be found here: https://github.com/42coders/bwf-demo.
+You can use a symlinked version of the document templates package in the `composer.json`:
 ```json
     "repositories": [
         {